His college baseball career ended when he was paralyzed. That's not stopping him from dancing at his wedding - Local News 8

 Before the season started, the university team had in-game scrimmages for players to prove themselves.
 Veazey earned a starting spot.

 That was on October 26, 2009.
-Two days later, his life changed when he writing a scooter in Athens, home to the university.
+Two days later, his life changed when he was riding a scooter in Athens, home to the university.

 “I hit the pavement really hard and I crashed into the side of the car,” he remembered.
 “Laying there on the concrete, I didn’t know the severity of my situation.”